alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020-07-28-imamite-and-its-origin.md

 locale: en
 lang: en
 note: true
-excerpt: "It was not the way of the Prophet (peace be upon him) or his the Rightly-Guided Caliphs (may Allah be pleased with them) to recite the Qur'an by the graves or celebrate the anniversaries of the dead."
+summary: "It was not the way of the Prophet (peace be upon him) or his the Rightly-Guided Caliphs (may Allah be pleased with them) to recite the Qur'an by the graves or celebrate the anniversaries of the dead."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Ibn Baz